When you get an official autism diagnosis, the doctors tend to throw all sorts of information at you, and it can get overwhelming really fast.

 In this book I’m outlining ten secrets from an autistic, autism mama who’s been there.
 I want this book to give you a guide to some things that you may want to consider and things that the doctors won’t tell you about autism.

 The best part?
 I want to give you this eBook completely free!
-All you have to do to get this book is enter your email in the box below!
+All you have to do to get this book is click the image below and tell me a little bit about your specific situation!

 If you loved this post, you might also enjoy..